Clinical-Genomics/meatballs/README.md

 A simple guide on how to open a general pull request in GitHub can be found [here](https://opensource.com/article/19/7/create-pull-request-github).
 Keep in mind that this is the usual way to work with pull requests, but it requires basic usage of the terminal.

-A giud on how to create a pull request using the GitHub web editor is present [here](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)
+A guide on how to create a pull request using the GitHub web editor is present [here](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)

 ### Previewing the contents using mkdocs serve